 chief economic adviser and board member, Centre for Economics and Business Research; author, Women vs Capitalism

 Before that, she was a partner at KPMG and held senior economic positions in banking and the oil sector.
 She has held a number of academic posts and is a fellow and council member of the Academy of Social Sciences, a companion of the British Academy of Management and a fellow of the Society of Business Economists.
-She is also co-founder of GoodCorporation, a company set up to advise on corporate social responsibility,including on the environmental impact of business.
+She is also co-founder and an NED of GoodCorporation, a company set up to advise on business ethics.

 Follow Vicky on Twitter @realVickyPryce